aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/accentequationnode/_index.md

 ```

-Get the equation type of the current node [EquationNodeType](../../com.aspose.cells/equationnodetype).
+Get the equation type of the current node See [EquationNodeType](../../com.aspose.cells/equationnodetype).

 **Returns:**
 int